-750 attendees from 39 countries headed to the International Symposium on Amyloidosis (ISA) in Kumamoto, Japan.
+Report from the 2018 International Symposium on Amyloidosis

 This past month, ARC CEO Isabelle Lousada headed to the International Symposium on Amyloidosis (ISA) in Kumamoto, Japan.
 The meeting has grown significantly over the past decade with over 750 attendees from 39 countries this year.
 Attendees from the amyloidosis community included; basic and translational researchers, academics, clinicians, leaders from patient organizations and pharmaceutical company representatives.

 Traditionally the focus of this meeting has been on amyloidosis research.
 This year was noticeably different because, for the first time, there are multiple treatments in development for both AL and ATTR amyloidosis and, as a result, much of the focus this year was directed toward these treatments and evaluating the evolving treatment landscape.

 Dr. Mathew Maurer, from Columbia University, gave a great overview of the ATTR landscape.
 The most significant advances since the last ISA meeting held in 2016 were in the ATTR field.
 Inotersen (Ionis Pharmaceuticals and Akcea Therapeutics) and Patisiran (Alnylam Pharmaceuticals) both completed their phase 3 registrational trials in hereditary ATTR (hATTR).
 As previously announced, both trials met their primary efficacy endpoints, with inotersen looking at change in neuropathy and quality of life at 15 months compared to placebo and patisiran looking at change in neuropathy at 18 months compared to placebo.